-Criteria: Expenditures should be allowed only to the amount of cash available in each grant fund.
+Criteria: Expenditures should be allowed only to the amount of cash available

 Condition: Several grant funds became overdrawn.

-Context: Two funds were overdrawn in the amount of \$24,062.
+Context: Two funds were overdrawn in the amount of \$59,070.

 Cause: There is inconsistent application of accounting procedures over year end accruals.

-Effect: The City allowed five funds to become overdrawn, thereby reducing available cash for other expenditures in these funds.
+Effect: The City allowed two funds to become overdrawn, thereby reducing available cash for other expenditures in these funds.

 Recommendation: The City should file for grant reimbursements timely, in order to maintain cash in grant funds and not become overdrawn.

-Management Response: The City Clerk-Treasurer will evaluate each grant's revenue and expenditures in additional detail at each fiscal year end to ensure they are being accrued in a consistent manner.
+Response: The City Clerk-Treasurer will evaluate each grant's revenue and expenditures in additional detail at each fiscal year end to ensure they are being accrued in a consistent manner.